 Yes, definitely!
 Also check out my lemon blueberry bread recipe for a variation.

-This recipe was published in 2019 and updated in March 2022 to include new photos and information, plus a few recipe modifications.
+This recipe was published in 2019 and updated in March 2023 to include additional information and tips.

 Tips for Success